aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ---
 ### Password
-Password to authenticate with the server.

-It is strongly recommended to configure the password is used not to configured as clear text in the configuration, but instead use a placeholder for a secret stored in and retrieved from the AWS Secrets Manager service.
+The password credential for authenticating with the NATS server when using username/password authentication.

+[Username](#username) and password should not be included as clear text in the configuration.
+It is strongly recommended to use placeholders and use the SFC integration with the [AWS secrets manager](../core/secrets-manager-configuration.md).

 **Type**: String

 https://docs.nats.io/using-nats/developer/connecting/userpass

-If a Password is configured then the Username must be configured as well.
+If a Password is configured then the [Username](#username) must be configured as well.

 ---
 ### Tls
+TLS configuration settings for secure communication with the NATS server.

-While authentication limits which clients can connect, TLS can be used to encrypt traffic between client/server and check the server’s identity.
+While authentication limits which clients can connect, TLS can be used to encrypt traffic between client/server and check the server's identity.
 Additionally - in the most secure version of TLS with NATS - the server can be configured to verify the client's identity, thus authenticating it.
 When started in TLS mode, a nats-server will require all clients to connect with TLS.
 Moreover, if configured to connect with TLS, client libraries will fail to connect to a server without TLS.

 **Type**: [TlsConfiguration](../core/transformation-operator-configuration.md)